 This will make the material more relatable to readers.
-A great example is in Dan Pink’s book Drive, where he used stories from his own family to demonstrate how his ideas could be applied in other people’s lives.
-He also included examples from the lives of others.
+A great example is Dan Pink’s book Drive, where he used stories from his family to demonstrate how his ideas could be applied in other people’s lives.
+He also included real life examples from the lives of others.

 Your initial draft is the result of intense thinking and concentration.
-After you’ve finished the first draft, you need to spend some time thinking about what you want to change in the content and why.
+After you’ve finished the first draft, you need to consider what you want to change in the content and why.
 It helps to know where the weaknesses are in your writing.

-Aside from improving your content, you also need to proofread it before sharing it with your readers.
+Aside from improving your content, you must also proofread it before sharing it with your readers.
 You need to take the time to correct all the grammar mistakes, spelling mistakes, and other errors that may be present in your first draft.

 Get Feedback from Beta Readers

-If you want people to read and buy your book once it gets published, you should start with the feedback of those who are already interested in what you’re offering.
+If you want people to read and buy your self help book once it gets published, you should start with the feedback of those already interested in what you’re offering.
 Feedback is very important for any author.
-It tells you what you need to work on to make your book better.
+It tells you what to work on to improve your book.

 You can solicit feedback from beta readers.
-How do you find beta readers?
-You can reach out to people who are following your social media accounts, blog, or website.
-Chances are if they are following you, they are interested in your niche and in what you have been saying.
+How do you find readers?
+You can reach out to people following your social media accounts, blog, or website.
+Chances are that if they are following you, they are interested in your niche and what you have been saying.

 You can also get feedback from friends and family.
 This makes sense since they will be willing to read your work and give you some critical feedback.
 Just keep in mind to get help from those who can be objective.

-Also, make sure to thank the beta readers for the time and effort that they put into reading your work.
+Also, thank the beta readers for the time and effort they put into reading your work.

 Edit, Revise, Trim, and Clean Up Your Book

-Once you’ve gotten feedback from your beta readers, use their insights to re-evaluate the overall content of the book.
+Once you’ve gotten feedback from your beta readers, use their insights to re-evaluate the self help book’s overall content.
 If they loved a chapter but had one or two small gripes, you may be able to improve on it.
-If they hated it, you’ll have to go back to the drawing board and think of a new approach.
+If they hated it, you’d have to go back to the drawing board and think of a new approach.

 What did you learn from reading the feedback?
 Did you receive any negative comments about your book?
 If so, what were they?
 Were there things you didn’t anticipate being critiqued on?
 Did your voice resonate with your readers or not?
 Were you able to present your solution in a way that was easy for the readers to apply?